 length.
 It doesn't matter whether you use the metric or imperial system of units because you can freely switch between them using the drop-down list.

 By default, the calculation of liquid weight is done for water (its density equals 997 kg/m³).
-If you need to do the calculations for other fluid, type in the density of your specific liquid.
+If you need to do the calculations for other fluids, type in the density of your specific liquid.

 Volume of a pipe - formula